-With regards to Service, it is the expectation that Full Professors will have demonstrated leadership and contributed significantly to the enhancement and/or reputation of the institution.
+Regarding service, it is the expectation that Full Professors will have demonstrated leadership and contributed significantly to the enhancement and/or reputation of the institution.
 All of the following service expectations must have been met while the candidate was at the rank of Associate Professor.